hjr265/hjr265.me/content/blog/spam-story-a-not-quite-ethical-hacker/index.md

 ![](screen08.png)

 "5?
 No, you have sent me 10."
 I told him sarcastically.
+He never sent me anything apart from this report on potential "tabnabbing".

 His reply confused me to no bounds.